cachapa/sql_crdt/sqlite_crdt/README.md

-Dart implementation of Conflict-free Replicated Data Types (CRDTs) using Sqlite as storage.
+Dart implementation of Conflict-free Replicated Data Types (CRDTs) using Sqlite.
 This package implements [sql_crdt](https://github.com/cachapa/sql_crdt).

 ## Setup

 Awaiting async functions is extremely important and not doing so can result in all sorts of weird behaviour.
-Please make sure you activate the `unawaited_futures` linter warning in *analysis_options.yaml*:
+You can avoid them by activating the `unawaited_futures` linter warning in *analysis_options.yaml*:

 ```yaml
 linter: